RiceD2KLab/Audubon_F21/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

+## Demo

+Run the demo notebook [here](https://colab.research.google.com/drive/1TiGTjLM1XzjMOdD-v-PrEPylSTFlBXjL?usp=sharing).

 ## Project description

 Audubon Texas is pioneering the use of drone photography to monitor populations of colonial waterbirds in the Texas Gulf Coast.
 Researchers need to comb through high resolution images and manually count up birds by species class, which can take weeks for even one image.
 Seeking to automate the annotation process, Houston Audubon partnered with the Data to Knowledge (D2K) lab at Rice University.
 Student teams have developed an object detection based deep learning model that can automatically detect birds within a drone image and classify their species.
 This semester, we will continue the project with two main objectives:
     1. Improve the species classification capabilities of the model.
     2. Develop an AI-assisted waterbird annotation tool.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)